-Companies the world over are asking their employees to work remotely in an effort to slow down the spread of coronavirus and protect the health and safety of their workforce.
-For many people, this is the first time that they will have to work outside of their known environment.
-This change creates a new set of challenges for managers to support and stay connected with their newly remote workforce, and this is still a concern with the many advantages of hybrid working.
+Companies the world over have asked their employees to work remotely in an effort to slow down the spread of coronavirus and protect the health and safety of their workforce.
+For many people, this was the first time that they had to work outside of their known environment.
+This change created a new set of challenges for managers to support and stay connected with their newly remote workforce, and this is still a concern with the many advantages of hybrid working.

 An immediate response - Working at Home